asciitosvg/asciitosvg/README.md

 remove the reference text.
 You can use the `a2s:label` to replace the text with any value, or to an empty string to remove it entirely.

+The `a2s:link` option will wrap the target object with a clickable link to the URL specified in the value.

 #### Special references

 It is possible to reference an object for formatting using its X and Y